 OCR Cambridge National- Engineering Manufacture

-In Year 11 students continue to learn key technical information in preparation for The Unit R109 exam, which is taken in the January of Year 11.
-Finally students complete Unit R112 in which they learn how quality is controlled and ensured in industrial settings.
+In Year 11 students prepare for and compete Unit R016, which gives them the opportunity to learn how to set up and operate computer controlled production machinery in detail.
+They continue to learn key technical information in preparation for The Unit R109 exam, which is taken at the end of Year 11.